 - Mix all of the blackening spices together in a small bowl.
 Make sure it is blended evenly.

-- Thoroughly pat the fish dry with paper towel.
-Rub each side of the cod fillets with about 1 teaspoon of olive oil.
+- Thoroughly pat the cod dry with a paper towel.
+Rub each side generously with about 1 teaspoon of olive oil.
 You can also drizzle on a couple of drops of honey and brush over the top of each fillet as well, if desired.

-- Coat both sides of the fish fillets with the blackened seasoning mix, shaking off any excess spices.
-I like to coat the sides of each cod fillet too to ensure the whole fillet is well coated.
+- Coat both sides of the cod fish fillets with the seasoning mix, shaking off any excess.
+I like to sprinkle seasoning on both sides of the fillets to make sure the whole thing is fully coated.

 - Flip the fish fillet and cook another 1-2 minutes, or until the fish is cooked through and has a flaky texture.
 Thicker pieces of cod may require a slightly longer cooking time.